sgaspar/keyword-extraction/README.md

 * Expose via public API endpoint for fun and since I love APIs.

 #### Credits
-Thanks to Nick Brown(https://github.com/uptownnickbrown) for the started on his ePub extraction tool made this a couple hour project vs days.
+Thanks to Nick Brown(https://github.com/uptownnickbrown) for the start on his ePub extraction tool made this a couple hour project vs days.